 Where can I get dog welfare advice?

-All dog owner have a legal responsibility to make sure their dogs needs are met.
+All dog owners have a legal responsibility to make sure their dogs needs are met.
 Advice on dog welfare and dog owner responsibilities can be provided by our Community Warden, a vet or the RSPCA.

 What should I do if my neighbours' dog barks excessively?